 We want to be able to tell exactly which dolphin has been where and when!
 This data is extremely useful for research into declining populations and deaths.

-Once we have collected a significant amount of data, we plan to implement predictive models and further utilise Machine learning to predict location behaviour among other data between flights, resulting in a reduced flight time & overall cost.
-All this amazing data will be collated and made publicly available to researchers, policy makers and industry.
+Once we have collected a sign if cant amount of data , we plan to implement predictive models and further utilise Machine learning to predict location behaviour amoung other data between fights, resulting in reduced fight time and overall cost.
+All this amazing data will be collated and made publicly available to researchers , policy makers and industry.